 Aside from these basic tricks, there aren’t any surefire high-tech ways to keep your car’s interior from baking.
 Aftermarket solar-powered fans and vents are available, but their effectiveness is hotly debated.

 And, contrary to popular belief, research shows that “cracking” the windows does little to cool your car’s interior.
 Your car’s interior and exterior colors do the most to determine its interior temp.

-Do you have any tips for keeping your car cool in the summer?
-Share them here.
+Do you have any other cool tips for summer?
+Share them in the comments below.